Lillian1070/showcase_sql_3/README.md

 ### Step 2b: Create a Temporary Table `T2` to Filter the User with Top Amount of Rated Movies

-Please note that I used `ORDER BY` and `LIMIT 1` to ensure that, while the count is tied, only the user name with the lexicographically smallest first letter is represented.
+Please note that I used `ORDER BY` and `LIMIT 1` to ensure that, in case of a tie in the count of rated movies, only the user name with the lexicographically smallest first letter is selected.

 ```sql
     ),